ayrna/orca/doc/orca-quick-install.md

 ## Binaries

 We provide binary files for several platforms (Debian based and CentOS GNU/Linux and Windows).
 The compressed files include the git files, so git pull should work.
 Binaries can be downloaded in the [release page](https://github.com/ayrna/orca/releases).

-## Compilation of `mex` files
+## Compilation of `mex` files from the MATLAB/Octave console (RECOMMENDED)

 ORCA is programmed in MATLAB, but many of the classification algorithms are implemented in C/C++.
 Because of this, these methods have to be compiled and/or packaged into the corresponding `mex` files.

-In Windows and GNU/Linux, you can build ORCA directly from the MATLAB/Octave console.
+In Windows and GNU/Linux, you can build ORCA directly **from the MATLAB/Octave console**.
 Just enter in the `scr` directory and type `make`.
 ```MATLAB
 >> cd src/Algorithms
 >> make